madhug-nadig/articles/_posts/2017-12-04-understanding-random-forests-and-scikit-implementation-machine-learning.md

 So in essence, a random forest is **a crowd of independent, uncorrelated decision trees that operate as a unit**.
 The large number of trees utilizing many models is expected to outperform any single individual model.
 The independence of the trees ensure that the features in the data set are modeled is various ways for the same information - thus expanding the solution space in which the algorithm tries to make the prediction.

 Having multiple models reduces the error rate as the individual model errors and over-fitting are normalized across all the decision tree models generated.
-While some trees may be wrong, many other trees will be right, so as a group the trees are able to move in the correct direction when they operated as a unit.
+While some trees may be wrong, many other trees will be right, so as a group the trees are able to move in the correct direction when they operate as a unit.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>